karma-runner/karma/docs/plus/04-semaphore.md

 pageTitle: Semaphore CI
 menuTitle: Semaphore CI

-[Semaphore] is a popular continuous integration service for Ruby developers that [integrates] with [GitHub].
-It also includes [Node.js], [PhantomJS] and headless Firefox in its [platform], making it fit for testing JavaScript applications as well.
+[Semaphore] is a popular continuous integration service that supports a [wide range of programming languages].
+Up-to-date versions of [Firefox], [PhantomJS] and [Node.js] make it a good testing ground for JavaScript applications.
 This article assumes you already have a Semaphore account.

 ## Configure Your Project